eternakk/eternia/docs/tasks.md

 [x] 23.
 Create a developer onboarding guide
 [x] 24.
 Document the simulation concepts and terminology in a glossary

+## Dynamic Zone and Emotion System Tasks

+[x] 101.
+Fix duplicate emotion processing in runtime cycle by consolidating the process_emotion calls in run_cycle and check_emotional_safety methods
+[x] 102.
+Standardize modifier tracking in state_tracker.py by consolidating track_modifier and add_modifier methods
+[x] 103.
+Implement proper event propagation for zone changes to ensure frontend is updated when zones are modified [x] 104.
+Add WebSocket notifications for zone and emotion changes to provide real-time updates to the frontend [x] 105.
+Create a comprehensive test for the emotion-to-zone-modifier pipeline to verify changes are properly applied [x] 106.
+Enhance the ZoneContext in the frontend to properly handle and display zone modifiers [x] 107.
+Implement a visualization system for emotion effects on zones in the ZoneCanvas component [x] 108.
+Add logging for zone and emotion changes to help debug dynamic behavior issues [x] 109.
+Create a dashboard component to monitor zone and emotion state changes in real-time [x] 110.
+Implement a mechanism to ensure agent emotions affect their associated zones

 ## Prioritized Tasks (Most Important to Least Important)

 ### Security (Critical)